 Policymakers should simplify and strengthen retirement plan rules to encourage all employers to offer some type of pension to their employees while retaining employee protections.

 Part-time employees, employees of small firms, the self-employed, contingent workers, and lower-paid workers should have access to retirement plan coverage.
 New retirement plan vehicles and incentives should be created for this purpose.
-This could include tax incentives or small subsidies (see also this chapter's section on Employer-Facilitated Retirement Savings for more information about expanding access to retirement savings plans).
+This could include tax incentives or small subsidies (see also Employer-Facilitated Retirement Savings).

 The Department of Labor, the Small Business Administration, the Administration on Aging, and other agencies should develop programs to publicize retirement plan options for small business employers and employees.